shekhar-2410/Movies/README.md

   - `react-native-heroicons`: Enhanced the UI with a collection of icons.
   - `expo-linear-gradient`: Added gradient effects to screens.
   - `lodash`: Utilized for efficient data manipulation.
-  - `nativewind`: A library for responsive design.
+  - `native wind`: A library for responsive design.
-  - `axios`: Made HTTP requests to fetch data from the API.
+  - `Axios`: Made HTTP requests to fetch data from the API.

 ## Getting Started